bcobb/gearup/README.md

 ## What is Gearup?

-Gearup provides a Rack-like interface for Gearman workers.
-Like Rack, it provides a binary, `gearup` to run workers, which are conventionally specified in a file named `worker.rb`.
+Gearup builds [Gearman] workers around a Middleware stack.
+It provides a binary, `gearup` to run workers, which are conventionally specified in a file named `worker.rb`.
 A simple `worker.rb` might look like this:

 ```ruby
 # worker.rb